PraveenKumar305/Projects/passwordchecker/README.md

     python3 Filename passwordname
   ```

-Click [here](https://haveibeenpwned.com/Passwords) to check if password has ever been hacked
+OR Click [here](https://haveibeenpwned.com/Passwords) to check if password has ever been hacked.